 The system should solve the three training sets (

 train problem 1,

-The tests sets are old final test 1, old final test 2, old final test 3, and old final test 4.
+The final tests sets will appear here.
+The test sets for Dec 2018 are final test 1, final test 2, final test 3, and final test 4.

 |10||Self Marking Sheet|